rasjones/Flowplayer-DevKit/flash/controls/trunk/README.txt

 3.1.6
 -----
-- New getConfig() external method
-- External method widgets() now also returns the current widget visibility states.
-Can be also called called without parameters
-- Added new getTooltips() external method
+- New external methods and some existing methods renamed.
+New set of methods for setting and getting things: getConfig(), setWidgets(), getWidgets(), setAutoHide(), getAutoHide(), setTooltips(), getTooltips(), setEnabled(), getEnabled()
+- AutoHide related properties are now given in a new 'autoHide' configuration object.
 - Smoother movement of the scrubber, especially with short clips.
 - Added new setAutoHide() external method, for example setAutoHide({ enabled: true, fullscreenOnly: false, delay: 1000, duration: 1000, style: 'fade' })
 - Controlbar is now by default centered horizontally.
 Now when you specify a widht that is less than 100% it by default is